On this site:

 This test signal generator is a stereo-encoder and a PLL controlled FM test transmitter.
 It is based upon a single-chip FM stereo transmitter.
 I built it from the SUP1 kit by ELV

 In 2009, somebody gave me some Grundig “Decoder 6” stereo decoders and three radios that contain one of these decoders.
-I was able to find some aligment instructions and I learned most of the aligments can be made using a precise AF generator and a scope.
+I was able to find some aligment instructions.
+As it turns out, most of the aligments can be made using just a precise AF generator and a scope.
 But to set channel separation, you need a stereo encoder.
-And if a decoder is not working well, it is nice to have a controllable multiplex stereo signal.
 So I started to look for stereo encoder designs.
-I thought I should be able to build a simple encoder using a few analogue and digital ICs.
-I didn't plan to build an FM RF generator too.
+I looked for a traditional analogue design.

-I found out it would be easier than I thought.
-It turned out a number of IC types exist that contain a complete stereo encoder and even a PLL-controlled FM transmitter.
+Building a complete stero transmitter would be easier than I thought.
+I discovered a number of IC types that contain a complete stereo encoder and even a PLL-controlled FM transmitter.
 These chips are used in large quantities in the tiny mini FM transmitters you can buy to play the music from your MP3-player on your car stereo.

-I found out that ELV are offering an FM signal generator kit, “SUP1”, based upon one of those chips.
-It is using the BH1415 chip from Rohm.
+I found out that ELV are offering an FM signal generator kit, “SUP1”, based upon the BH1415 chip from Rohm.
 This ic contains a stereo multiplexer with two filter pre-amps.
 The 19 and 38 kHz signals are derived from a 7.6 MHz crystal oscillator.
 The crystal oscillator is also the reference for the PLL frequency synthesizer that has a serial input to set the frequency multiplication factor.
 The frequency can be set anywhere from 87 to 108 MHz.

 Contents of the kit, PCB almost completely assembled.